Treating Specific Bone Cancers

 Malignant fibrous histiocytomas (MFH)

 MFH is treated the same way osteosarcoma is treated.
-(Please see our document, Osteosarcoma for more detailed information.)
+(See Osteosarcoma for more detailed information.)
 Often the patient is first treated with chemotherapy to shrink the tumor.
 Then the tumor and some surrounding normal tissue is removed (wide-excision).
 After resection, the bone may be reconstructed with a bone graft or a prosthesis (metallic rod).
 Amputation is rarely needed.
 In some cases, chemotherapy is also given after surgery.

 Surgery is the main treatment for this kind of cancer, with the goal of removing the tumor and a margin of surrounding normal bone.
 Radiation is sometimes given after surgery if the doctor suspects that some cancer has been left behind.
 Radiation therapy is sometimes used instead of surgery if the tumor cannot be removed completely.
 Radiation is also used if a fibrosarcoma returns after surgery.

 These are treated mainly with surgery.
 Different surgeries are used, depending on the size and location of the tumor.
 One option is wide-excision.
 This often means removing the part of the bone containing the tumor, and replacing it with a bone graft or prosthesis (such as a metal rod).
 If this operation can be done without seriously affecting the movement of the limb or without causing serious damage to nearby tissues, this approach provides a good likelihood of success.